Friends of Whittier Heights

 Email: dan.strauss@seattle.gov

-Chair of City Council Select Committee on the Comprehensive Plan
+Eddie Lin — Chair, City Council Select Committee on the Comprehensive Plan

 Email: eddie.lin@seattle.gov